Author: Gerry Johnstone,Daniel Van Ness

 Author: Theo Gavrielides

-This up-to-date resource on restorative justice provides scholars, practitioners, students and policymakers from around the world with a comprehensive and authoritative review of original research in new and contested areas.
-Bringing together contributors from across a range of jurisdictions, disciplines and legal traditions, this edited collection provides a concise but critical review of existing theory and practice in restorative justice.
-Authors identify key developments, theoretical arguments and new empirical evidence, evaluating their merits and demerits, before turning the reader¿s attention to further concerns informing and improving the future of restorative justice.
-Divided into four parts, the handbook includes papers written by leading scholars on: new theory, empirical evidence of implementation, critiques and the future of restorative justice.
+This up-to-date resource on restorative justice theory and practice is the literature’s most comprehensive and authoritative review of original research in new and contested areas.
+Bringing together contributors from across a range of jurisdictions, disciplines and legal traditions, this edited collection provides a concise, but critical review of existing theory and practice in restorative justice.
+Authors identify key developments, theoretical arguments and new empirical evidence, evaluating their merits and demerits, before turning the reader’s attention to further concerns informing and improving the future of restorative justice.
+Divided into four parts, the Handbook includes papers written by leading scholars on new theory, empirical evidence of implementation, critiques and the future of restorative justice.
 This companion is essential reading for scholars of restorative justice, criminology, social theory, psychology, law, human rights and criminal justice, as well as researchers, policymakers, practitioners and campaigners from around the world.